exosite/industrial_iot_schema/contributing.md

 ### Pull Requests

+*Branches*
 * Master branch - final releases
 * Working draft branch

+*Making Pull Requests*
+1. Create a Fork of the repository
-* PRs must be made against the working draft branch
+2. Submit PR against the working draft branch
+3. Exosite will review all pull rquests critically and while thinking about how it will affect the ExoSense roadmap and code-base.

-* Exosite will manage merging and versioning of the working draft into the master branch which will coincide with updates to the ExoSense solution.
+Exosite manages merging and versioning of the working draft into the master branch which will coincide with updates to the ExoSense solution.